bandprotocol/oracle-consumer/docs/quick_start.md

 # Consumer Chain

-The Consumer is an application of the Cosmos SDK that demonstrates the use of the [pricefeedx-module](https://) implemented by BandProtocol.
+The Consumer is an application of the Cosmos SDK that demonstrates the use of the [pricefeed-module](https://) implemented by BandProtocol.
 This module allows other Cosmos SDK applications to easily obtain data from BandChain through IBC.

 - `consumerd`: The Consumer Daemon and command-line interface (CLI).
 Runs a full-node of the comsumer application.

 consumer is built on the Cosmos SDK using the following modules:

-- `x/consumer`: Consume data from pricefeedx module.
+- `x/consumer`: Consume data from pricefeed module.
-- `x/pricefeedx`: Logic of requesting data from BandChain.
+- `x/pricefeed`: Logic of requesting data from BandChain.

 ### Prerequisites
 Be sure you have met the prerequisites before you install and use Consumer Chan